 Retirement age Experience-based table of rates that are specific to the type of eligibility condition.
-Last updated for the 2019 valuation pursuant to the 2019 experience study for the period July 1, 2014 to June 30, 2018.
+Last updated for 2019 valuation pursuant to the 2018 experience study for the period July 1, 2014 to June and females with projected generational mortality improvements based on the MP-2018 fully generational mortality improvements scale for males and females.

-Mortality Various versions of the Pub-2010 Mortality Tables
+Mortality Various versions of the Pub-2010 Mortality Tables for males